Kelvedon Hatch, Essex. Part of the Tithe Map.

 Tithe Maps were drawn up in England and Wales following the passing of the Tithe Commutation Act, 1836.
 The Act changed the ancient method of paying tithes in kind to a rent-charge levied on landowners according to the value of their land.

-Before 1836, the paying of tithes was a controversial subject and some parishes had already undergone the process of commutation.
-After 1836, thousands of tithe maps drawn up and most of these are available in County Record Offices.
+Before 1836 the paying of tithes was a controversial subject and some parishes had already undergone the process of commutation.
+But complete reform then took place and after 1836 thousands of tithe maps drawn up and most of these are available in County Record Offices.

 Accompanying the map was an apportionment schedule which listed each parcel of land, its owner, occupier, acreage, and its use.
 This schedule is of most use to researching your family tree as it will list the names of individuals owning and occupying a parcel of land.